BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Fixed a retreat options conflict that could cause Orion to be wrongly scouted.
 - Custom Species Editor Fix:
   - When you save a custom species that has already been selected as Player species, both the file and the player species will be updated.
 (Previously, you had to exit and reenter the panel)
 - Fixed combat against guardian monster.
 In case of draw, the empire will now retreat.